#A-GAS Electronic Materials

 As I mentioned in our previous conversation, convection cells form on the Sun's surface due to the flow of hot and cold matter: hot masses rise to the surface, while cooler ones sink.
 This happens both in the thin atmospheric layers, where these cells are small, and deeper within the star.
 The deeper you go, the larger and more global these flows become.
 The most significant process carries matter from the dense core of the star toward the equatorial region.

 Imagine a ballerina spinning with her skirt flaring outward—something similar happens inside the star.
-Masses of solar material rise from the equator toward the surface under the influence of centrifugal force.
+Masses of solar material rise in the equator area from the depth toward the surface under the influence of centrifugal force.
 However, gravity pulls them back, preventing them from escaping too far.
 As a result, streams of solar matter spread across the surface from the equator toward the poles—north and south—cooling as they move.

 But despite all the complexity of the Sun's activity, this is actually the simplest part of its fascinating internal dynamics.
 Next time, we'll dive into the even more intriguing topic of magnetic fields and electromagnetic processes.